tyasar53/stable_diffusion/README.md

 # Computational Creativity: Generative Fashion Design with AI-Driven System — Prototype

 This is the documentation for the prototype of the Team Project 2022/2023 with the chair of Prof. Dr. A. Heinzel at the University of Mannheim.
-To know how to use this model, please refer to the [Usage Guide](./docs/usage-guide.md)
+To know how to use this model, please refer to the [Usage Guide](./docs/usage-guide.md).
+The code for training new models was inspired by this repository of Shivam Shrirao from [GitHub](https://github.com/ShivamShrirao/diffusers/tree/main/examples/dreambooth).

 ## Installation